Liuyishan Trail

 Kaohsiung Attractions

-Liuyishan, with an elevation of approximately 784 meters, belongs to the Alishan mountain range's Wuyun system.
-It serves as the boundary mountain between Jiaxian, Kaohsiung, and Nanhua, Tainan, and has been a popular hiking route since the Japanese colonial period.
-The trail is developed along the ridge and is a restored path from the Japanese era, using natural ecological engineering methods to create a wood-patterned pile surface, with a total length of about 4.35 kilometers.
-There are four hiking entrances, from north to south: Side De, Gongguan, Baiye, and Zixia entrances; the one-way hike takes about 3 hours.
-Along the trail, there is a rich diversity of tree species, with different flowering plants each season, especially in winter when the plum trees bloom, exuding a fragrant and dreamlike beauty.
-From the west, east, and south directions, one can overlook the Nanhua Reservoir, Central Mountain Range, and Alishan Wuyun system, providing a broad view that is perfect for enjoying sunsets.
-Along the way, there are several attractions such as lake observation platforms, plum viewing platforms, the Liuyishan memorial monument, Yakou viewing platform, and Guanba Pavilion.
-It has been recognized by the Forestry Bureau as a national-level healthy trail.
+Liugui Mountain stands at an elevation of approximately 784 meters and is part of the Alishan Mountain Range, specifically the Wuyan Mountain System.
+It serves as the boundary between Jiasian in Kaohsiung and Nanhua in Tainan.
+During the Japanese occupation, it became a popular hiking route.
+The trail is developed along the ridge and is modeled after the ancient paths from the Japanese colonial period, using natural ecological techniques to create a wooden-patterned plank road surface, with a total length of about 4.35 kilometers.
+There are four trail entrances from north to south: Sude, Gongguan, Baiye, and Zixia entrances, and the one-way trek takes approximately 3 hours.
+The trail boasts a rich variety of tree species, and different flowering plants can be seen in different seasons, especially in winter when plum trees are in full bloom, filling the air with fragrance and creating a beautiful and dreamy landscape.
+To the west, east, and south, visitors can enjoy views of the Nanhua Reservoir, the Central Mountain Range, and the Alishan Wuyan Mountain System, offering a broad perspective that is particularly suitable for viewing sunsets.
+Along the way, there are several attractions including a lakeside observation platform, a plum viewing platform, the Liugui Mountain monument at the triangulation station, the Yako viewing platform, and the Guanba Pavilion.
+It has been designated as a national-level healthy trail by the Forestry Bureau.

 Recommended Hotel Bookings